Broken Tulips: Grow the Fabled Bulbs that Inspired Tulipmania

-However, in historic varieties that are still cultivated the virus seems to cause the colour breaking but is otherwise benign not causing any other ill effects on the bulb.
-The varieties of Broken Tulips that we usually offer – ‘Absalon’, ‘Black and White’, ‘Insulinde’, ‘Columbine’, ‘Mabel’, and ‘The Lizard’ – as far as we can tell from our research, all contain the tulip breaking virus.
+However, in historic varieties that are still cultivated, the virus causes the colour breaking but is otherwise benign not causing any other ill effects on the bulb.
+The varieties of Broken Tulips that we usually offer – ‘Absalon’, ‘Black and White’, ‘Insulinde’, ‘Columbine’, ‘Mabel’, and ‘The Lizard’ – likely all contain the tulip breaking virus but are strong and long-lived bulbs.
 ‘Inner Wheel’ is a modern Rembrandt Tulip in the style of a Broken Tulip and does not contain the virus.

-Older tulip varieties tend to have more staying power than recent Dutch hybrids which only seem to remain strong for a few years before needing to be replaced.
+Older tulip varieties tend to have more staying power than recent Dutch hybrids which only seem to remain strong for a few years before losing vigour.
 You should be able to maintain these Historic Tulips for many years to come in your garden but here are some important tips:

-At Phoenix Perennials, we offer a variety of Broken Tulips each year for pre-ordering through the summer and fall for pick-up or shipping in late September and early October.
-From July to October you can order at https://mailorder.phoenixperennials.com.
-Should supplies last, we may also have them available potted up in early spring.
+At Phoenix Perennials, we offer a variety of Broken Tulips as part of our Rare Spring Bulb Pre-Order that launches each year in July.
+You can pre-order through the summer and fall for pick-up or shipping from late September to mid October.
+Should supplies last, we may also have some available potted up in early spring.
+However, many will sell out before they even arrive at the nursery.
+So please order in advance.
 The following are the Broken Tulips we usually carry: